xeor/docker-base/README.md

 * `SUPERVISORD_LOGLEVEL`: Supervisord loglevel, defaults to `error`.
 * `DUID`: The UID of the already existing `docker` user.
 * `DGID`: The GID of the already existing `docker` group.
+* `SETUP`: This command will get ran just after the `entrypoint-pre` / `setup` script.
+We will run this command using `eval`, so you are free to do whatever you want here.
+Example usage is to use `rm` or `find` to cleanup old `.pid` files if container was not shut down cleanly.
+Use this variable as a temporary solution, or special solution; cleanups like that should be in the `entrypoint-pre` script.

 ## User
 There is a user created as default called `docker` belonging to a group called `docker`, both with GID and GID of `950`.